blakerohde/sidewalk/README.rst

 - The sidwalk-conf.py command-line utility is your way to easily add, list, and remove activity processors.
 - Note that when adding your activity processors, you are creating a key association to the activity processor.
 Also note the syntax: 'example.hello', in this case, 'example' is the group and 'hello' is the name.
 Groups are useful for executing multiple activity processors in one go.
 See step 2 below for more information.

-Step 2) Execute your activity processor:
+2. Execute your activity processor:

 ::
     >>> sidewalk-pave.py --activity-processor 'example.hello'